 Another trail led even higher up the hill towards a huge tree.
 A tree that looked great for climbing and had even better views back down Nacpan Beach.

 I remember hearing that there was great shrimp at Nacpan Beach and I can testify that it is true.
 My lunch was beautiful and I topped it off with a mango smoothie for good measure.
-Sorry I forgot to take a photo, but let’s be honest you can’t taste a photo.
-Just trust me get the shrimp.
+Sorry, I forgot to take a photo, but let’s be honest you can’t taste a photo.
+Just trust me to get the shrimp.

 VERDE SAFARI BEACH